 - The batter will reach the top of the baking dish, so make sure to grease the sides all the way to the top.

-- All the ingredients should be at room temperature, so remove them from the fridge 2 hours before you start making the cake.
+- All the ingredients should be at room temperature, so remove them from the fridge two hours before you start making the cake.

 - Plan ahead: Like all cheesecakes, this cake needs time to chill and set after it's baked, so plan accordingly.
-If you need it by the evening, you'll need to start making it in the morning.
-Or make it the day before.
+If you need it by the evening, you'll need to start making it in the morning or the day before.

 Serving Suggestions

-This cake is excellent as is.
+This cake is perfect as is.
 If you'd like to top it, here are a few ideas:

 - Keto whipped cream